-All staff involved in approvals under this CAR 145 must:
+All staff involved in approvals under this regulation must be appropriately qualified and have all necessary knowledge, experience and training to perform their allocated tasks in accordance to Airworthiness Procedure Manual chapter 1.

+4. Procedures

-- (a) be appropriately qualified and have all necessary knowledge, experience and training to perform their allocated tasks. - (b) have received training/continuation training on this CAR 145 where relevant, including its intended meaning and standard. - 4.
-Procedures - PACA should establish procedures detailing how compliance with this Section B is accomplished.
-The procedures should be reviewed and amended to ensure continued compliance. - 5.
-PACA shall ensure that sensitive aviation security information is not transmitted when distributing mandatory continuing airworthiness information. - PACA shall ensure that sensitive aviation security information is securely transmitted to the appropriate authority in the State of Design in accordance with PACA requirements ICAO Annex 17. - Note.- Guidance material on the transmission of sensitive aviation security information is contained in Doc 9760.
+The CAA establish procedures detailing how compliance with this section is accomplished.
+The procedures shall be reviewed and amended to ensure continued compliance.

+- 5. CAA shall ensure that sensitive aviation security information is not transmitted when distributing mandatory continuing airworthiness information. - 6.
+CAA shall ensure that sensitive aviation security information is securely transmitted to the appropriate authority in the State of Design in accordance with CAA requirements ICAO Annex 17.

+Note: Guidance material on the transmission of sensitive aviation security information is contained in Doc 9760.

-AMC to CAR 145.B.10(1) PACA - General
+AMC 145.B.10(1) CAA - General

-- 1. In deciding upon the required organisational structure, the PACA shall review the number of certificates to be issued, the number and size of potential CAR 145 approved maintenance organisations, as well as the level of civil aviation activity, number and complexity of aircraft and the size of the aviation industry. - 2.
-The PACA shall retain effective control of important surveillance functions and not delegate them in such a way that CAR 145 organisations, in effect, regulate themselves in airworthiness matters. - 3.
-The set-up of the organisational structure shall ensure that the various tasks and obligations of the PACA are not relying on individuals.
-That means that a continuing and undisturbed fulfillment of these tasks and obligations of the PACA shall also be guaranteed in case of illness, accident or leave of individual employees.
+- 1. In deciding upon the required organisational structure, the CAA shall review the number of certificates to be issued, the number and size of potential CAR-145 approved maintenance organisations, as well as the level of civil aviation activity, number and complexity of aircraft and the size of the aviation industry. - 2.
+The CAA shall retain effective control of important surveillance functions and not delegate them in such a way that CAR-145 organisations, in effect, regulate themselves in airworthiness matters. - 3.
+The set-up of the organisational structure shall ensure that the various tasks and obligations of the CAA are not relying on individuals.
+That means that a continuing and undisturbed fulfillment of these tasks and obligations of the CAA shall also be guaranteed in case of illness, accident or leave of individual employees.

-AMC to CAR 145.B.10(3) PACA - Qualification and training
+AMC 145.B.10(3) CAA - Qualification and training